Raghavvram/notes/OS/processor/pcb.md

 3. **In-Use State:**
    - During execution, parts of the PCB may be loaded into **registers** or **CPU memory** (e.g., the program counter or process state).
 Once the process is switched out, the current state is saved back into the PCB.

-Let me know if you'd like further elaboration on how the OS accesses and modifies PCBs!